bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-The WebVTT file is shown below.
-Notice the new attributes that have been added on the right end of the duration values:
+<p>The WebVTT file is shown below.
+Notice the new attributes that have been added on the right end of the duration values:</p>

 ```
 1. WEBVTT